mlava/better-tasks/README.md

   - group tasks by project (with a “No Project” bucket).

 - Added unified pickers and in-memory indexes for Projects, Waiting-for, and Context across inline pills, dashboard menus, and the create/convert prompt; options refresh from your configured attributes and clean up when removed.
+- Picklist exclusions (Projects / Context / Waiting-for)
+  - Always excludes `roam/*` pages from picklists, with an optional user-defined exclude list available in settings.
 - Added a 'Today Widget' - automatically place a block and children or block and React panel in today's DNP
   - option to set your own heading text, and the extension will find and use that for the widget placement
   - alternatively, create the widget at top or bottom of the DNP